 The dnssec-cds command uses special DNSSEC validation logic specified by RFC 7344.
-It requires that the CDS and/or CDNSKEY records be validly signed by a key represented in the existing DS records.
-This is typically the pre-existing KSK.
+It requires that the CDS and/or CDNSKEY records are validly signed by a key represented in the existing DS records.
+This will typically be the pre-existing key-signing key (KSK).

 For protection against replay attacks, the signatures on the child records must not be older than they were on a previous run of dnssec-cds.
-Their age is obtained from the modification time of the dsset-file, or from the -s option.
+This time is obtained from the modification time of the dsset-file, or from the -s option.